-My boyfriend and I have been in a relationship for almost 3 years and even though I really care about him, I think I’m interested in seeing other people.
+My boyfriend and I have been in a relationship for almost 3 years and even though I care about him, I think I’m interested in seeing other people.
 He’s great but I’m starting to wonder what I may be missing out on.
 Any advice?

 Vini:

 What do you think you’re missing out on?
-I would recommend thinking hard about what you feel you’re missing from your life and what you want.
+I recommend thinking hard about what you feel you’re missing from your life and what you want.
 Is it something you can get in your current relationship?
 Is the reason you’ve started to wonder about other options because you’re genuinely curious, or because there are issues in your current relationship?
 If it’s the latter, are these problems solvable or not?
-If you feel like you’re forcing yourself to stay in this relationship, then you should end it, because it’s not fair to you or your boyfriend.
+If you feel like you’re forcing yourself to stay in this relationship, you should end it because it’s unfair to you or your boyfriend.
 Don’t worry too much about letting a good person go; it doesn’t matter how great he is if the relationship’s not working out for you.
 I hope this helps!
 Good luck!

 Simran: